tsoibet/mercari-build-training-2022/README.md

-# Simple Mercari - Build@Mercari Training Program 2022
+# Build@Mercari Training Program 2022

 This is a simple mercari web application.